bng94/heroku-bot/README.md

 You can read [Discord Dev Docs](https://discord.com/developers/docs/interactions/slash-commands) about Slash Commands and for slash options, refer to [#applicationcommandoption](https://discord.com/developers/docs/interactions/slash-commands#applicationcommandoption) section.

-## ChangeLog

-All notable changes to this project will be documented below and may moved into an ChangeLog md if and when this project expands.
-### [2.0.0] - 2021-04-19
-* Removed `enmap` and `enmap level` npm packages
-* Installed `dotenv` package to make transitions to online hosting service easier.
-* Installed `module-alias` for absolute path among files.
-* Reformatted all commands and events into more modern format for discordJS bot development style.
-* Ability to create event files without using those event name as file name.
-* Implemented sub-directories for command folder and used the define sub-directory names as the command category names for the files in their respective directory.
-* Implemented the unofficial setup of DiscordJS slash commands.
-### [2.0.1] - 2021-04-30
-* Added mongoDB connection to bot

 ## Bugs / Support / Suggestions

 If you find a problem with the bot, please file an issue.